This Day In Music: July 12

 July 12, 1916 ~ Jazz, blues tenor saxophonist Sam Taylor, full name Samuel Leroy Taylor Jr, born in Lexington, Tennessee, USA ~ Leader and sideman.
 Worked with the Bama State Collegians, Scatman Crothers, Cootie Williams, Lucky Millinder, Cab Calloway, Ray Charles, Buddy Johnson, Louis Jordan, Big Joe Turner (including sax solo on Shake Rattle & Roll), Clyde McPhatter, the Drifters, the Chords (including on doo-wop classic Sh-boom), Ruth Brown, Freddy Cole, Al Hibbler, Langston Hughes, Quincy Jones, Dick Hyman, and others ~ Taylor passed away in 1990

-July 12, 1912 ~ Wilbur Schwichtenberg, commonly known as trombonist, bandleader Will Bradley, born in Newton, New Jersey, USA ~ Enjoyed popularity during the 1930s and 1940s with a mixture of swing, dance, boogie-woogie.
-Employed sidemen such as Freddie Slack, Arthur Rollini, Peanuts Hucko, Lee Castle, Pete Candoli, Ray McKinley, Doc Goldberg, Shorty Rogers, Terry Allen, and others.
+July 12, 1912 ~ Wilbur Schwichtenberg, commonly known as trombonist, bandleader Will Bradley, born in Newton, New Jersey, USA ~ Enjoyed popularity during the 1930s and 1940s with a mixture of swing, dance, and boogie-woogie.
+Employed sidemen such as Freddie Slack, Arthur Rollini, Peanuts Hucko, Lee Castle, Pete Candoli, Ray McKinley, Doc Goldberg, Shorty Rogers, and Terry Allen.
 Best known for songs such as Scrub Me Mama With A Boogie Beat, Down The Road A Piece and perhaps his biggest hit Beat Me Daddy Eight To The Bar ~ Schwichtenberg passed away in 1989

 July 12, 1895 ~ Lyricist Oscar Hammerstein II, full name Oscar Greeley Clendenning Hammerstein II, born in New York, New York, USA ~ Co-wrote over 850 songs.
 Best known for his writing partnership with Richard Rodgers, scoring with musicals such as Oklahoma, The King & I and The Sound Of Music.
 Also collaborated with composers such as Jerome Kern, Vincent Youmans, Rudolf Frimi, Richard Whiting, Sigmund Romberg, and others ~ Hammerstein passed away in 1960